 and have tasted the heavenly gift,

-The word “tasted” conveys the idea to experience.
-These are those who actually experienced the gift of salvation from Christ.
+The word “tasted” conveys the idea of experiencing.
+These are believers who actually experienced the gift of salvation from Christ.
 The idea of “tasted” is to swallow.
-This was its usage in Hebrews 2:9 where Jesus experienced the full force of physical death.
+This was its usage in Hebrews 2:9, where Jesus experienced the full force of physical death.

 and have become partakers of the Holy Spirit,